 The Treasury launched them in 1998.
 They’re virtually guaranteed to keep pace with rising prices as measured by the Consumer Price Index (CPI).

 The interest comes from two components that are adjusted every six months.
 The first is a baseline interest rate.
 It’s largely been 0% for more than a decade.

 The other component is the inflation-pegged interest rate.
 It varies over time depending on the Consumer Price Index for All Urban Consumers (CPI-U).
 The new rate is announced every six months on May 1 and November 1.

 Currently, these bonds yield 6.89%, down from 9.62% from May through October.

 You’re allowed to buy $10,000 in I-bonds annually.
-The rate will likely drop again in May, so you have until then to hit the maximum limit.
-If you’re really risk averse and have the capital, then you can max out 2022 and 2023 by next May.
+Again, the rate will likely drop again in May, so you have until then to hit the maximum limit and lock in the 6.89% rate.

 As interest rates continue to rise into 2023, look for the opportunity to buy long-dated bonds, both government and investment-grade corporate alike.
 Why?
 They’ll be the most sensitive to the next move lower in interest rates, which could occur by the end of 2023.